parthibanloganathan/android-tutorial/README.md

 Setting up your environment is often a frustrating task with different problems arising on different operating systems.
 You might have to do some searching online to figure out your specific problem shoudl you encounter any.

+Once you've completed Phase 1, to run the app, you need to have the USB drivers for your phone based on your manufacturer.
+A quick online search for `USB drivers Android <device name>` should work.
+On your device, make sure you have USB Debugging enabled under Settings > Developer Options.
+To get the developer options setting go to Settings > About phone and tap Build Number 7 times (I'm not kidding - this is for real!).

 ### Phase 1
 - Open Android Studio.
 - Create New Project.